-The NHS employs 1.7 million people across the UK.
-It is the country’s biggest employer and ranks at number five globally.
+The NHS in England employs 1.5 million people across the UK.
+It is the country’s biggest employer and one of the largest employers globally.

 1. What kinds of staff make up the NHS workforce?

-2. What is the overall shortfall in clinical staff in the NHS?
+2. What is the overall shortfall in staff in the NHS?

-3. What do the shortages mean for hospital staffing?
+3. What do the shortages look like within hospital services?

 Mental health staff

+Around 200,000 people are substantively employed by the NHS to care for people who need mental health services.
 The largest group of clinicians are registered mental health nurses, but their numbers are in decline.
-There has been a 12 per cent drop in the number of nursing posts between 2009 and 2016 and, of the remaining 67,800 posts, 11 per cent are vacant.
+There was a 11 per cent drop in the number of nursing posts between November 2009 and 2018.

-The Secretary of State for Health has announced a significant training plan to reverse the decline and expand the numbers of qualified and associate staff working in mental health by 19,000 over the next four years, enabling faster access to a range of therapies and services and the elimination of out-of-area treatment.
+In 2017, then Health Secretary Jeremy Hunt announced a significant training plan to reverse the decline and expand the numbers of qualified and associate staff working in mental health by 19,000 over the next four years.

-4. How are shortages affecting staff delivering care close to patients’ homes?
+4. What do the shortages look like for staff delivering care close to patients’ homes?

-The number of practice nurses has hovered around the 23,000 mark for several years, equating to 15,000 full-time posts as eight out of 10 practice nurses work less than full time.
-In March 2017 there were 15,528 full-time equivalent practice nurses, but for the first time this number represented a decrease, of 225 (1.4 per cent) since March 2016.
-Nearly a third of these staff are over 55 years old.
+The number of practice nurses has hovered around the 23,000 mark for several years, equating to 16,000 full-time posts, as eight out of 10 practice nurses work less than full time.
+Over a third of these staff (36 per cent) are over 55 years old.

 Community health nurses